ThePoorPilot/Unofficial-Spotify/README.md

 # Unofficial-Spotify
-Unofficial Decompressed Spotify Debian/Arch Binaries from the Snap Spotify Package.
+Unofficial Spotify Binaries from the Snap Spotify Package.

 Currently, the only way to get the latest version of Spotify(1.1.46.916.g416cacf1) is through either a Flatpak or Snap Package.
 The latest spotify binary available from the debian repository is 1.1.42.622.

 When I investigated the Snap files I realized they were pretty much all the same files as the older binaries.
 As a test, I mixed the files from the old spotify package(debian "apt" based package) with the files from the snap package.

-I gave it a test(on my Arch-based system(package still based on debian package) and it worked!
+I gave it a test(on my Arch-based system(package still based on debian package)) and it worked!
 In the Spotify about dialogue I now see 1.1.46.916.g416cacf1, the latest version!

 BIG NOTE: if you want to mess around with these binaries on your system extract the ".so_files" tar.gz file in their respective folders.
 I had to compress them to comply with the github file size limit.